These Frequently Asked Questions are here to help to evaluate FSCaptain and solve problems you may be encountering with installing or using it.

 • Fragile - Damage parameters are narrowed significantly, you must fly and land more carefully but extra points awarded for safe landing with no damage.

 • PAX - You have jump seat riders.
 Same effects as Live plus the live cargo in this case can and will comment on the flight, thus gaining or losing points based on their perception of your performance.
-No FA's or cabin service.

 Question 3.4: I sit at an airport gate but FSCaptain doesn't realize I'm at that airport, or it thinks' I'm at a different one.